-Kim Anami is a sex and relationship expert who is Instagram-famous for using jade eggs with a string tied around them to lift a variety of objects with her vagina including a bunch of mangoes, a trophy, a chandelier, and even a surfboard.
+Kim Anami is a sex and relationship expert who is Instagram-famous for using jade eggs with a string tied around them to lift various objects with her vagina, including a bunch of mangoes, a trophy, a chandelier, and even a surfboard.

-Most vagina-owners are probably familiar with Kegels, named after Arnold Kegel, an American gynecologist who invented the exercise (or at least coined the term) for engaging the muscles of the pelvic floor in an attempt to treat urinary incontinence and muscle weakness without surgery.
+Most vagina owners are probably familiar with Kegels, named after Arnold Kegel, an American gynecologist who invented the exercise (or at least coined the term) for engaging the pelvic floor muscles in an attempt to treat urinary incontinence and muscle weakness without surgery.

-But did you know there’s over 10 different types of Kegel exercises?!
+But did you know there are over ten different types of Kegel exercises?!

-This is because there are 3 different layers of pelvic floor muscles (first, second, and third layer) and 2 different fiber types (fast twitch and slow twitch), 2 different phases of a muscle contraction (contraction and relaxation), 2 different movements (concentric and eccentric), 7 different muscles, and lots of positions that can engage your parts differently, and I could go on.
+This is because there are three different layers of pelvic floor muscles (first, second, and third layer) and two different fiber types (fast twitch and slow twitch), two different phases of a muscle contraction (contraction and relaxation), two different movements (concentric and eccentric), seven different muscles, and lots of positions that can engage your parts differently, and I could go on.

 So generically telling a woman to squeeze the muscles “down there” like she is stopping the flow of urine is only a fraction of what’s needed.

-I’ve also seen women who know how to contract their pelvic floor but not necessarily how to relax or have heard women describe doing these exercises while actually urinating (a no-no in the world of pelvic health).
+I’ve also seen women who know how to contract their pelvic floor but not necessarily how to relax or have heard women describe doing these exercises while urinating (a no-no in pelvic health).

 And should everyone do pelvic floor contractions?

-The answer is no. We may pass out Kegels like candy on Halloween, but some vagina-owners would benefit from learning to RELAX these muscles first.
-For example, if there is a history of painful vaginal penetration (either via intercourse or attempted tampon insertion) this might be an indication that the muscles in the pelvic floor are over-active.
+The answer is no. We may pass out Kegels like candy on Halloween, but some vagina owners would benefit from learning to RELAX these muscles first.
+For example, if there is a history of painful vaginal penetration (either via intercourse or attempted tampon insertion), this might indicate that the pelvic floor muscles are over-active.
 And some women with urge urinary incontinence (sudden strong urge to urinate, feeling of incomplete emptying, and urinary frequency) may need to work less on contracting the pelvic floor and more on RELAXING.

-All that being said, a majority of female-bodied people will most likely benefit from pelvic floor exercises as long as they follow each contraction by an equally important relaxation.
+All that being said, most female-bodied people will most likely benefit from pelvic floor exercises as long as they follow each contraction with an equally important relaxation.

 But should they be lifting weights with these muscles?